gratipay/finances/README.md

  1. Use comments!
 Especially for weird stuff.

+### Change Restrictions

+We start a PR for each month, named `YYYY-MM`.

+Inside of an open month, we may overwrite ledger transactions.
+Changes are git commits and GitHub comments is sufficient.

+Outside of an open month, we must make correcting transactions in the current month, rather than overwriting transactions in the old dat file.

+Inside of an open year, we can change account names, which affects all month files for the year.

+Outside of an open year, we must archive accounts rather than renaming them.

+It's always okay to add comments to a file.

 ### Access

 Many accounting tasks require access to Gratipay's bank and payment processor